 The first price difference is similar for all three trade types, around

-1 x 10^-5, but 5 trades later, the price difference is starkly
+1 x 10^-5, but 5 trades later, the price difference is starkly different, the

-have caused the price to move that much more.
+price to move that much more.

 This is all empirical evidence, we have taken the data presented to us and managed to prove that trading large amounts is more likely to move the price than a smaller trade amount.
 Again, as this is high-frequency the average timescales are small, the average time difference between trades is 500ms and the median is 154ms but very relevant for anyone making lots of trades, knowing that the larger ones will be pushing the price more.